Medical expert of the article

 - Postoperative peritonitis.

-It develops in the absence of sources of infection and / or after surgery for a secondary peritonitis performed in full, but against the background of a pronounced depletion of the mechanisms of body protection.
-The course of this form is distinguished by an erased clinical picture, possible multi-organ dysfunction and the manifestation of endotoxicosis refractory to the treatment being administered.
+It develops in the absence of infection sources and/or after surgery for secondary peritonitis, performed in full, but against the background of severe depletion of the body's defense mechanisms.
+The course of this form is characterized by an erased clinical picture, possible multiple organ dysfunction and manifestation of endotoxicosis, refractory to the treatment.
 The source of the pathological process is rarely established.

 Microbiological structure

 Despite the diversity of microorganisms living in the intestine, only some of them can cause peritonitis.
-This is due to the fact that a significant part of intestinal bacteria - strict anaerobes (dying in the presence of oxygen), others are sensitive to bactericidal factors of the peritoneum.
-In connection with the differences in the source of bacterial contamination of the abdominal cavity and the conditions for the development of the pathological process, several forms of peritonitis (community-acquired or hospital) are isolated.
+This is explained by the fact that a significant part of intestinal bacteria are strict anaerobes (they die in the presence of oxygen), while others are sensitive to the bactericidal factors of the peritoneum.
+Due to differences in the source of bacterial contamination of the abdominal cavity and the conditions of development of the pathological process, several forms of peritonitis (community-acquired or hospital-acquired) are distinguished.

 Primary peritonitis

-Primary peritonitis - infections caused by a single bacterial agent that develop in patients with cirrhosis of the liver (E. Coli, Enterobacter spp., Citrobacterfreundn, Klebsiella spp., S. Vindans, S. Pneumoniae, group B streptococcus, in rare, severe cases - S. Aureus) or in patients on peritoneal dialysis (coagulase-negative staphylococci, in the most severe forms - S. Aureus (MRSA), in case of nosocomial infection - Enterococcus spp., P. Aeruginosa, rarely - Candida spp.).
+Primary peritonitis is an infection caused by one type of bacterial agent, developing in patients with liver cirrhosis (E. coli, Enterobacter spp., Citrobacter freundn, Klebsiella spp., S. vindans, S. pneumoniae, group B streptococci, in rare, severe cases - S. aureus) or in patients undergoing peritoneal dialysis (coagulase-negative staphylococci, in the most severe forms - S. aureus (MRSA), in case of nosocomial infection - Enterococcus spp., P. aeruginosa, rarely - Candida spp.).

 Secondary peritonitis

-The main causative agent in secondary peritonitis is E. Coli (56-68%), less often Klebsiella spp (15-17%), P. Aeruginosa (15-19%), Enterobacter spp.
+The main pathogen in secondary peritonitis is E. coli (56-68%), less often Klebsiella spp (15-17%), P. aeruginosa (15-19%), Enterobacter spp.
 (6-14%), Citrobacter spp., Serratia marcescens and Morganella morganii.
 Often the main pathogen is associated with streptococci (26-35%) and enterococci (10-50%).
-Almost always in patients with secondary peritonitis, a mixed (aerobic-anaerobic) flora is found, with anaerobes represented mainly by the group of Bacteroides spp., To a lesser extent Clostridium spp., Fusobacterium spp., Peptostreptococcus spp.
+Mixed (aerobic-anaerobic) flora is almost always found in patients with secondary peritonitis, with anaerobes represented mainly by the group Bacteroides spp., to a lesser extent Clostridium spp., Fusobacterium spp., Peptostreptococcus spp.

-The causes of intra-abdominal infections of the postoperative period are somewhat different, in the first place - Enterococcus spp., Coagulase-negative staphylococci, Enterobacter spp., Acinetobacter spp., P. Aeruginosa.
-With the development of complications against the background of immunosuppression, the probability of fungal infections increases, the main pathogen is C. Albicans.
+The causes of intra-abdominal infections in the postoperative period are somewhat different, with Enterococcus spp., coagulase-negative staphylococci, Enterobacter spp., Acinetobacter spp., and P. aeruginosa being the most common.
+With the development of complications against the background of immunosuppression, the likelihood of fungal infections increases, with the main pathogen being C. albicans.

-The causes of peritonitis associated with pelvic infections in women are group B Streptococcus, N. Gonorrhoeae, Prevotella spp., Peptococcus spp., Mobiluncus spp.
+Causes of peritonitis associated with pelvic infections in women include group B streptococci, N. gonorrhoeae, Prevotella spp., Peptococcus spp., Mobiluncus spp.

-Pathogens with localization of the infection in the biliary tract - Enterobactenaceae and Enterococcus spp.
+Pathogens when the source of infection is localized in the biliary tract are Enterobactenaceae and Enterococcus spp.

 Tertiary peritonitis

-The causative agent for tertiary peritonitis can often not be determined, however, with a careful microbiological examination, as a rule, multidrug-resistant enterococci, coagulase-negative staphylococci and C. Albicans, less often Pseudomonas aeruginosa and enterobacteria.
-The role of anaerobes in tertiary peritonitis is not fully understood.
+The pathogen in tertiary peritonitis often cannot be identified, but careful microbiological examination usually reveals multidrug-resistant enterococci, coagulase-negative staphylococci and C. albicans, less commonly Pseudomonas aeruginosa and enterobacteria.
+The role of anaerobes in tertiary peritonitis is not completely clear.

 How does peritonitis develop?

-The pathogenesis of peritonitis is very complicated, depends on the cause, virulence, microflora, the state of reparative processes, the presence of aggravating factors.
-The main points that determine the severity of the current are:
+The pathogenesis of peritonitis is very complex, it depends on the cause, virulence, microflora, state of reparative processes, presence of aggravating factors.
+The main factors determining the severity of the course are:

-- large loss of water, salts and proteins in the abdominal cavity and intestines, which is in the paresis; a day, the loss of fluid is up to 4-8 liters, which leads to dehydration, hypovolemia, the development of cardiac and respiratory failure, acidosis;
+- large loss of water, salts and proteins into the abdominal cavity and intestines, which are in paresis; per day, fluid loss is up to 4-8 liters, which leads to dehydration, hypovolemia, the development of cardiac and respiratory failure, acidosis;

-- speed and volume of absorption of toxins from the surface of the peritoneum, which is determined by the prevalence of peritonitis and the state of delimitation;
+- the rate and volume of absorption of toxins from the surface of the peritoneum, which is determined by the prevalence of peritonitis and the state of delimitation;

-- autointoxication caused by anaphylaxin (it is formed by binding of microbial lipopolysaccharides with antibodies and blood complement), which forms polyallergy and is a starting point for the development of intoxication syndrome.
+- autointoxication caused by anaphylaxin (it is formed when microbial lipopolysaccharides bind to antibodies and blood complements), which forms polyallergy and is the trigger for the development of intoxication syndrome.

-With weakened reparative processes or massive invasion, the delineation does not develop and the peritonitis takes the form of a diffuse one, with slowing down with the operation, the process progresses.
-The hyperperistalsis, characteristic of the first hours of peritonitis, the exhausted omentum, the presence of blood and exudate in the abdominal cavity, also hinders the delimitation.
+With weakened reparative processes or massive invasion, delimitation does not develop and peritonitis takes the form of diffuse, with a slowdown with surgery, the process progresses.
+Delimitation is also hampered by hyperperistalsis, characteristic of the first hours of peritonitis, depleted omentum, the presence of blood and exudate in the abdominal cavity.

 Symptoms of peritonitis

-Clinical signs are largely determined by the cause of peritonitis, the localization of its source, as well as the timing of the disease.
-From the time of diagnosis and the timing of laparotomy, the outcome of treatment and outcome depends, so it is important to know the early signs of this disease.
+Clinical signs are largely determined by the cause of peritonitis, the localization of its source, and the duration of the disease.
+The results of treatment and outcome depend on the time of diagnosis and the timing of laparotomy, so it is important to know the early signs of this disease.

-The earliest and permanent sign of peritonitis is abdominal pain, it can occur suddenly, which is typical for perforation of the hollow organs and disturbance of the mesenteric circulation, or develop gradually, which corresponds to the inflammatory-destructive process of any organ of the abdominal cavity.
-The localization of pain depends on the place and nature of the pathological process (causes of peritonitis), but rather quickly becomes widespread.
-Pain in the abdomen is intense, increases with a change in the position of the body, often accompanied by vomiting of gastric contents, not bringing relief.
-The position of the patient is forced "constrained", the stomach does not participate in the act of breathing, its wall is tense.
+The earliest and most constant symptom of peritonitis is abdominal pain, which may arise suddenly, which is typical for perforation of hollow organs and disruption of mesenteric blood circulation, or develop gradually, which corresponds to an inflammatory-destructive process of any organ of the abdominal cavity.
+Localization of pain depends on the location and nature of the pathological process (the cause of peritonitis), but rather quickly becomes widespread.
+Abdominal pain is intense, intensifies with a change in body position, often accompanied by vomiting of gastric contents, which does not bring relief.
+The patient's position is forced "constrained", the abdomen does not participate in the act of breathing, its wall is tense.

-With palpation, soreness in all parts of the abdomen, more pronounced in the projection of the pathological process.
-The positive symptom of Shchetkin-Blumberg and the symptoms characteristic of the disease are the causes of peritonitis.
-As the process progresses, the dryness of the tongue becomes worse, tachycardia, tension and tenderness of the abdominal wall increase, intestinal paresis occurs, stool and gas retention may occur, signs of a systemic inflammatory reaction, dehydration and endotoxicosis appear.
+On palpation, pain is felt in all parts of the abdomen, more pronounced in the projection of the pathological process.
+A positive Shchetkin-Blumberg symptom and symptoms characteristic of the disease are the causes of peritonitis.
+As the process progresses, the tongue becomes more dry, tachycardia, tension and pain in the abdominal wall increase, intestinal paresis occurs, stool retention and gas discharge are possible, signs of a systemic inflammatory reaction, dehydration and endotoxicosis appear.

 Diffuse peritonitis

 Symptoms of diffuse peritonitis are polymorphic.
-Depends on the primary focus and the stage of the process; The volume and type of exudate (with the exception of hemoperitoneum) have no significant effect on the clinic.
+They depend on the primary focus and stage of the process; The volume and type of exudate (except for hemoperitoneum) do not have a significant impact on the clinical picture.

-In the first 24 hours (reactive phase), the leading symptoms are as follows.
-The pain is sharp, constant, increasing when trying to move, cough, deep breathing, palpation.
-To shake the belly the patient takes a forced position: with local pains, he presses the affected department with his hands; with diffuse pain lies on his back with tightened legs, pressing his stomach with his hands during a cough.
-Dehydration: manifested by thirst, dryness of the tongue, skin, tachycardia.
-Symptoms of tension and irritation of the peritoneum: the abdomen is drawn in, flat, does not participate in the act of breathing, is strained to a "flattish" state; palpation is sharply painful over the affected organ or throughout the abdomen with diffuse peritonitis; positive symptoms of irritation of the peritoneum - a symptom of Shchetkin-Blumberg and others, specific for each affected organ.
-Hyperperistality is visible by eye or is determined by increased intestinal noise.
-Not mandatory, but can be: vomiting, diarrhea, tenesmus.
-In blood tests, rapidly, by the hour, increase: leukocytosis, neutrophilia, ESR, LII, FSM.
-These laboratory indicators are used for differential diagnosis, conducting in-hour studies.
+In the first 24 hours (reactive phase) the leading symptoms are as follows.
+The pain is sharp, constant, increasing with attempts to move, cough, deep breathing, palpation.
+To spare the abdomen, the patient takes a forced position: in case of local pain, presses the affected area with hands; in case of diffuse pain, lies on the back with legs drawn up, pressing the abdomen with hands during coughing.
+Dehydration: manifests itself as thirst, dry tongue, skin, tachycardia.
+Symptoms of tension and irritation of the peritoneum: the abdomen is drawn in, flat, does not participate in the act of breathing, tense to a "board-like" state; palpation is sharply painful over the affected organ or throughout the abdomen in case of diffuse peritonitis; positive symptoms of peritoneal irritation - Shchetkin-Blumberg symptom and others, specific for each affected organ.
+Hyperperistalsis is visible to the eye or determined by increased intestinal noise.
+Not obligatory, but may be: vomiting, diarrhea, tenesmus.
+In blood tests, leukocytosis, neutrophilia, ESR, LII, FSM increase rapidly, by the hour.
+These laboratory indicators are used for differential diagnostics, conducting dynamic hourly studies.

-If surgical intervention is not performed, the toxic phase of peritonitis develops in the next 2-3 days, which is determined by the formation of the intoxication syndrome, which predominates over local manifestations.
-Intoxication develops rapidly and is very pronounced: facial features are sharpened, the skin is pale, with an earthy tinge, cyanosis of the lips, eyes sunken (Hippocrates face), tongue dry like a brush, can be lacquer, hypotension, hypovolemia, tachycardia, hyperthermia.
+If surgical intervention is not performed, the toxic phase of peritonitis develops in the following 2-3 days, which is determined by the formation of intoxication syndrome, prevailing over local manifestations.
+Intoxication develops quickly and is very pronounced: facial features become sharper, the skin is pale, with an earthy tint, cyanosis of the lips, sunken eyes (Hippocratic face), the tongue is dry as a brush, may be varnished, hypotension, hypovolemia, tachycardia, hyperthermia increase.

-Local manifestations decrease in severity, but the process itself grows and spreads throughout the abdominal cavity.
-The pains in the abdomen subside, become aching, they are permanent, but spread all over the stomach.
-The protective tension of the abdominal wall is smoothed, the Shchetkin-Blumberg symptom is less pronounced, but is common throughout the abdomen.
-Peristalsis disappears, paresis of the intestine develops, which in the belly auscultation is revealed by the symptom of "deathly silence", the stomach swells.
+Local manifestations decrease in severity, but the process itself increases and spreads throughout the abdominal cavity.
+Abdominal pains subside, become aching, they are constant, but spread throughout the abdomen.
+The protective tension of the abdominal wall is smoothed out, the Shchetkin-Blumberg symptom is less pronounced, but spreads throughout the abdomen.
+Peristalsis disappears, intestinal paresis develops, which is revealed by the symptom of "dead silence" during auscultation of the abdomen, the abdomen swells.

-In the adynamic stage, contact with the patient is difficult due to a stopper or is impossible due to coma.
+In the adynamic stage, contact with the patient is difficult due to the blockage or impossible due to the coma.
 Intoxication is pronounced, accompanied by the development of hypovolemic shock.
-The abdomen is swollen, the intestine is paresis, the symptoms of the abdominal wall tension and peritoneal irritation are not pronounced, with a high sweating fluid fluctuation is determined.
-Vomiting uncontrollable, with a fecesome odor.
+The abdomen is swollen, the intestines are paresis, symptoms of abdominal wall tension and peritoneal irritation are not expressed, with a large effusion, fluid fluctuation is determined.
+Vomiting is uncontrollable, with a fecal odor.

-Important in the pathogenesis is the state of the reparative processes, on which depends the process delimitation.
-Inflammation of the peritoneum develops a vascular reaction with the sweat of plasma and blood cells.
-From the plasma, fibrin falls out, which serves as a glue, securing the gland around the affected organ of the intestinal loop.
-Spikes, initially loose, are densified, and an inflammatory infiltrate is formed in the abdominal cavity, in the center of which is a sore organ.
-If there is a destruction of this organ - in the abdominal cavity an abscess is formed, called delimited peritonitis.
-The most frequent localization of abscesses: Douglas abscess, subhepatic and subdiaphragmatic spaces, interintestinal abscesses.
-If the inflammation stops, the infiltrate slowly resolves.
+The state of reparative processes is important in pathogenesis, on which the delimitation of the process depends.
+Inflammation of the peritoneum causes a vascular reaction with exudation of plasma and blood cells.
+Fibrin precipitates from the plasma, which acts as glue, holding the intestinal loops and omentum together around the affected organ.
+Adhesions, initially loose, become denser, and an inflammatory infiltrate forms in the abdominal cavity, with the inflamed organ in the center.
+If this organ is destroyed, an abscess forms in the abdominal cavity, called delimited peritonitis.
+The most common localization of abscesses is Douglas abscess, subhepatic and subdiaphragmatic spaces, interintestinal abscesses.
+If the inflammation is stopped, the infiltrate slowly resolves.

-Appendicular infiltration and abscess - develops with unoperated acute appendicitis, more often with late treatment of patients, use of warmers, etc.
+Appendicular infiltrate and abscess - develops with non-operated acute appendicitis, more often with late presentation of patients, use of heating pads, etc.

-In this case, the inflammation zone is first delimited by the omentum, in the subsequent loops of the intestine are soldered, forming an elastic, dense, painful infiltrate.
-The condition of the patients improves, the pain becomes less, the symptoms of irritation of the peritoneum disappear.
-Such patients are conservative: massive anti-inflammatory therapy, cold on the stomach; with constant monitoring of the course of the process - the boundaries of the infiltrate are drawn around the marker.
-If the process does not degenerate and the inflammation stops, the infiltrate dissolves in 2-3 weeks.
+In this case, the inflammation zone is first delimited by the omentum, then the intestinal loops are soldered, forming an elastic, dense, painful infiltrate.
+The condition of patients improves, the pain becomes less, the symptoms of peritoneal irritation disappear.
+Such patients are treated conservatively: massive anti-inflammatory therapy, cold on the abdomen; with constant monitoring of the process - the boundaries of the infiltrate are outlined with a marker.
+If the appendix is not destroyed and the inflammation is stopped, the infiltrate resolves in 2-3 weeks.

-Douglas abscess - a limited accumulation of pus in the rectum-vesicle (in men) and rectal-vaginal (in women) deepening of the pelvis.
+Douglas abscess is a limited accumulation of pus in the rectovesical (in men) and rectovaginal (in women) recesses of the small pelvis.

-An abscess can develop with any pathology of the peritoneal cavity, when the exudate is shifted to a small pelvis, it is delimited and suppressed, the delimitation is usually quite powerful, but the breakdown of pus into the abdominal cavity with the development of peritonitis can be.
-The clinical picture has the following characteristics: high body temperature; the difference between the temperature in the armpit and rectum is more than 1 degree (Lennander's symptom); pain in the suprapubic zone with deep palpation, overhanging the rectum wall or swelling of the posterior vaginal fornix, palpation is determined by a dense, painful »immobile infiltration with a softening in the center.
-Characteristic are tenesmus, frequent urination.
-On radiographs standing in a small pelvis gas with liquid level, on ultrasound reveal fluid in the small pelvis, In doubtful cases, puncture through the vagina or rectum.
+An abscess can develop with any pathology of the peritoneal cavity, when the exudate shifts to the small pelvis, is delimited and suppurates, the delimitation, as a rule, is quite powerful, but a breakthrough of pus into the abdominal cavity with the development of peritonitis can be.
+The clinical picture has characteristic features: high body temperature; the difference between the temperature in the armpit and rectum is more than 1 degree (Lennander's symptom); pain in the suprapubic area with deep palpation, overhanging rectal wall or bulging posterior vaginal fornix, a dense, painful, immobile infiltrate with softening in the center is determined by palpation.
+Tenesmus, frequent urination are characteristic.
+On radiographs standing in the small pelvis, gas with a fluid level, ultrasound reveals fluid in the small pelvis.
+In doubtful cases, puncture through the vagina or rectum.

-Meskheshechny abscess is difficult to identify, the starting points are the presence of intoxication, which does not decrease, despite active therapy, prolonged intestinal paresis, pain in palpation of the abdomen, the presence of varying degrees of symptoms of irritation of the peritoneum.
-Given the weak delimitation of these abscesses, diffuse peritonitis often develops, so early relaparotomy, rather than wait-and-see tactics, is preferable.
+Interintestinal abscess is quite difficult to detect, the starting points are the presence of intoxication, which does not decrease despite active therapy, prolonged intestinal paresis, pain during abdominal palpation, the presence of symptoms of peritoneal irritation to varying degrees.
+Given the poor delimitation of these abscesses, diffuse peritonitis often develops, so early relaparotomy is preferable to wait-and-see tactics.

-The abscess is most often formed in the intraperitoneal part - the left-sided and right-sided, which communicates with the sub-hepatic space, where an abscess can also form.
-The reasons are diverse, they can be divided into 4 groups:
+An abscess most often forms in the intraperitoneal part - left-sided and right-sided, which communicates with the subhepatic space, where an abscess can also form.
+The causes are varied, they can be divided into 4 groups:

 - pathology of the pleural cavity;

 The clinical picture is polymorphic, has an erased, atypical form, especially with massive antibacterial therapy.
-But some manifestations are characteristic: the existing abdominal trauma, surgery or acute pathology of the internal organs of the abdominal cavity; persistent intoxication, despite active pro-inflammatory treatment; pain in the right hypochondrium, lower parts of the chest, back, right abdomen, worse with coughing, movements with the torso, deep inspiration, accompanied by a dry cough (Troyanov's symptom).
-Patients acquire a forced position of the hemisphere, the skin is pale, the scleras are sub-type, the intercostal spaces in the lower part of the tight cell are smoothed, the skin is pasty, the skin fold is thickened, there may be skin hyperemia.
-The same is noted in the retroperitoneal location of the abscess, often revealing "psoas syndrome".
+But some manifestations are characteristic: previous abdominal trauma, surgery or acute pathology of the internal organs of the abdominal cavity; persistent intoxication, despite active anti-inflammatory treatment; pain in the right hypochondrium, lower chest, back, right half of the abdomen, increasing with coughing, body movements, deep inspiration, which is accompanied by a dry cough (Troyanov's symptom).
+Patients acquire a forced semi-sitting position, the skin is pale, the sclera is subicteric, the intercostal spaces in the lower part of the dural cell are smoothed, the skin is pasty, the skin fold is thickened, there may be hyperemia of the skin.
+The same is noted with a retroperitoneal location of the abscess, "psoas syndrome" is often detected.

-The anterior abdominal wall lags behind in the act of breathing, is painful on palpation, the standing of the diaphragm is high, its mobility is limited.
-Palpation of the XI-XII ribs on the right, especially at the point of their fusion at the costal arch, is painful (Kryukov's symptom).
-On radiographs, against the background of a high standing dome of the diaphragm, sometimes a gas with a horizontal boundary of the liquid is visible.
-Early diagnosis allows you to perform ultrasound.
-Treatment is prompt, the method depends on the type of abscess.
+The anterior abdominal wall lags in the act of breathing, is painful on palpation, the diaphragm is high, its mobility is limited.
+Palpation of the XI-XII ribs on the right, especially at the place of their fusion at the costal arch, is painful (Kryukov's symptom).
+On radiographs, against the background of the high position of the diaphragm dome, gas with a horizontal border of liquid is sometimes visible.
+Early diagnosis can be made by ultrasound.
+Treatment is surgical, the method depends on the type of abscess.

-Diagnosis of peritoneal pathology at home is based on the presence of: permanent pain in the abdomen, maximum in the area of the affected organ or evenly throughout the abdomen, dryness of the tongue, tachycardia.
-In all cases, the patient must be taken to a surgical hospital in order of emergency care.
+Diagnosis of peritoneal pathology at home is based on the presence of: constant abdominal pain, maximally in the area of the affected organ or evenly throughout the abdomen, dry tongue, tachycardia.
+In all cases, the patient must be taken to a surgical hospital as an emergency aid.

 Where does it hurt?